meltano/sdk/docs/implementation/errors/design.md

 ### 1.4 No recovery semantics encoded in the type

-Because all exceptions share the same base (`Exception`), a caller cannot distinguish between "this request should be retried", "this record should be skipped", and "this sync must abort" without inspecting the concrete type.
-Recovery logic is scattered across ad-hoc `except` blocks.
+Because all exceptions shared the same base (`Exception`), a caller could not distinguish between "this request should be retried", "this record should be skipped", and "this sync must abort" without inspecting the concrete type.
+Recovery logic was scattered across ad-hoc `except` blocks.

 ______________________________________________________________________